Web-Engine/hot-key-lib/README.md

 # hot-key-lib
-javascript hot key(shortcut key) library on web
+pure javascript hot key(keyboard shortcut) library on web

 ## How to use